dCache/dcache/docs/UserGuide/src/main/markdown/frontend.md

 ### Discovering metadata

-Resources that describe files and directories in dCache are beneath the `namespace` resource (`/api/v1/namespace`) by simply appending the dCache path this path.
+Resources that describe files and directories in dCache are found beneath the `namespace` resource (`/api/v1/namespace`) by simply appending the dCache path to this path.
 For example, the resource `namespace` (`/api/v1/namespace`) represents the root directory and `namespace/upload` (`/api/v1/namespace/upload`) represents the `upload` directory.